Shra-chi81/MinePortfolio/README.md

-  # Responsive Developer Portfolio
+  # Shrachi Saini Portfolio

   This is a code bundle for Responsive Developer Portfolio.
-The original project is available at https://www.figma.com/design/xP8xjOSP6TVJRtTdEH7eQL/Responsive-Developer-Portfolio.

   ## Running the code